EthanLeonel/Risk-Hedging-Strategies/Options/README.md

 - Here you can find projects and R Codes related to Pricing Options Theory.

-- Here you can see a quickly view about the repository.
+- Here you can see a quickly view about the project.

 - The Dashboard was made in Shiny App by Brenda Jazmín Ramírez Guizar.